 We also want to understand its impacts and how it affects communities.
 That helps to shape the response to it and prevent further violence.
-To do this, we listen to their voices through research, engaging with refuges.
+To do this, we listen to women’s voices through research and engaging with our member services.

 Inform public policy

 We provide evidence-based guidance to the government, the private sector, other organisations and communities on: